Waihao River: Events

 The river has been prone to flooding, with eighteen major flooding events occurring in the 20th century.
 The only decades during which major floods did not occur were the 1910s and 1970s, and major floods occurred every year from 1950 to 1953.
 Environment Canterbury and the local council have implemented strategies to reduce flooding, including the maintenance of stopbanks, managing the riparian zone to lower erosion, and restricting development to mitigate damage.

-In 2000, two special needs students aged 13 and 15 drowned while on a school trip to Black Hole, a swimming hole on the Waihao River.
+In 2000, two disabled students aged 13 and 15 drowned while on a school trip to Black Hole, a swimming hole on the Waihao River.
 This event stimulated a re-assessment of school policies, and partly as a response to the incident, new safety guidelines were issued by the Ministry of Education.
 In 2004, the mothers of the students sued the high school for breaching its duty of care to the students; the case was settled out of court in September 2007.